gitdevjin/bits-of-knowledge/README.md

 # Computer-science

-### How Operating System Works on a hardware level
+### How Operating System Works on a hardware level when there is an interrupt such as keyboard or mouse input

 Interrupt Handling by the OS: